-Items that are considered illegal:
+Items that should never be brought to campus:

 - Vapes

 - Cigarettes

-- Illegal pills
+- Non-prescription pills

-- Marijuana

-- Guns
+- Drugs

+- Guns, including realistic replicas

 - Knives

 - Chains

+- Weapons

 - Pepper spray

 - Brass knuckles

-- Drug or weapon paraphernalia
+- Drug paraphernalia

 Search Policy

 MCAA Property:

 All school property, facilities, equipment, and grounds may be entered, inspected, and searched for any lawful purpose by school administrators.
 School computers are monitored closely by our technology department and any non-educational search material may be flagged.